alanwunsche/agentware-book/README.md

 ### Part I. The Awakening
 [Chapter 1: Unveiling Possibilities](./Chapter-1)

-> Ana Patel, CEO of MarketSphere, showcases the advanced capabilities of her AI agents in 2030, and reflects on her journey from Chief Product Officer in 2023.
+> Ana Patel, CEO of MarketSphere, showcases the advanced capabilities of her AI agents in 2030, and reflects on her journey from Chief Platform Officer in 2023.

 [Chapter 2: Immersed in the Marketplace](./Chapter-2)

-> Hired in 2023 As MarketSphere's Chief Product Officer, Ana begins to steer the company towards an AI-centric future.
-She begins to implement AI agents, and collaborates with here CTO on a roadmap for an internal Neural Lake.
+> Hired in 2023 As MarketSphere's Chief Platform Officer, Ana begins to steer the company towards an AI-centric future.
+> She begins to implement AI agents, and collaborates with here CTO on a roadmap for an internal Neural Lake.

 [Chapter 3.
 The Trials Begin](./Chapter-3)